-reward to working - akin to erasing a decade of labor productivity growth without the wealth effect - that would be expected to significantly depress the amounts of labor and consumer spending in the economy even if the wage elasticity of labor supply were small (but not literally zero).
-The large tax rate increases shown in Figure 2 are the primary reason why it is unlikely that labor market activity will return even near to its prerecession levels as long as the ACA's work disincentives remain in place.
+The ACA has not been introduced into a tax-free economy, so its marginal tax rate hikes add to marginal tax rates already in effect.
+I estimate that, by 2015, the average marginal after-tax share among household heads and spouses with near-median weekly earnings will have fallen to 0.50 from 0.60 in 2007, largely from the ACA but also from other expansions in safety net programs.
+That is a massive 17 percent reduction in the reward to working - akin to erasing a decade of labor productivity growth without the wealth effect - that would be expected to significantly depress the amounts of labor and consumer spending in the economy even if the wage elasticity of labor supply were small (but not literally zero).40 The large tax rate increases shown in Figure 3 are the primary reason why it is unlikely that labor market activity will return even near to its pre-